Pinhais, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Be sure to pick the necessary kind.
-The majority of adapters available are just plug changers and expect your electronics to convert the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types C and N. Be sure to pick the necessary type.
+The majority of adapters available are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most areas.

 A versatile choice is this one